 Below are ten Lateness Coupons.
 A problem set that is n days late must be accompanied with n Lateness Coupons in order to be accepted.
 That is, each coupon gives you one extra day to turn in a problem set.
-You may use them in any manner in which you wish -- e.g., turn in every problem set one day late, or turn in one problem set ten days late.
-Coupons are not transferable between students.
+You may use them in any manner in which you wish - e.g., turn in every problem set one day late, or turn in one problem set ten days late.
+Lateness coupons are not transferable between students, and may not be used on exams.